 SELECT remove_compression_policy('t_timescale'); |

-As with all technologies, especially new ones, there’s always some form of limitation.
+As with all technologies, especially new ones, there are always limitations.
 TimescaleDB is no exception:

 https://docs.timescale.com/